Our drive for pleasure and reward - the dopamine effect

 Meditation isn't for everyone and may take a bit of practise to master, but there is evidence to suggest that it increases dopamine so worth a try if its your thing.

 Massage therapy as been shown to increase dopamine and serotonin by 30% as well as reducing cortisol (the stress hormone) by 30%.
-Having regular massage can help to keep your dopamine levels up - A great excuse to get a massage off your partner!
+Having regular massage can help to keep your dopamine levels up - It may be something that is a little difficult at the moment with constant lockdowns but a great excuse to get a massage off your partner!

 Listening to Music